Home Vancouver Monthly Calendar Vancouver Dragon Boat Festival

 Dragon Boat Races

 Dragon boat races run in the afternoons on both the Saturday and Sunday.
-There are also a couple of races on the Friday evening when the event takes place on a Friday.
+There are also a couple of races on the Friday evening.

 Competitions of particular interest are the feature races.
-On the Friday there is the Survivor Showdown race in the evening.
+On the Friday evening there is the Survivor Showdown race.
 On the Saturday there are the International Cup, U24 Cup, Senior’s Cup and the Breast Cancer Survivor Cup.
-Sunday’s races usually include various divisions, such as the Junior Mixed, Premier Women’s, and the Premier Mixed, plus of course, the main featured race – the Guts & Glory 2 km endurance co-ed race.
+Sunday’s races usually include various divisions, such as the Junior Mixed, Premier Women’s, and the Premier Mixed, plus, of course, the main featured race – the Guts & Glory two-kilometre endurance co-ed race.

 For dragon boat racing participants, entry fees in the past have ranged from about $1,500 to $2,000 for local adult teams and from $1,100 to $1,500 for visiting teams, all plus GST.
 Junior participant teams are usually free and there is also no cost for spectators.